As solo financial advisors or small business owners – we only have so much time. There are only so many things we can achieve in any given day.

 And if your calendar is synced to your phone, those reminders are also being received on another device.

-Additionally, for those of you using Online Scheduling apps for financial appointments (like Federal Employee leads), once they schedule via Calendly you can set the app to send your prospect an email with specific instructions on how to prepare for their call/meeting.
+Additionally for advisors using Online Scheduling apps, once the prospect or client schedules via Calendly; you can set the app to automatically send them an email with specific instructions on how to prepare for their call/meeting.

 You will of course have to do the initial set-up (or have your assistant do that) to create the specifications.